John Hunwick

-John Owen Hunwick (born 1936, Chard, Somerset, England, died 1 April 2015 in Skokie, Illinois, United States) was a noted British professor, author, and Africanist.
-He has published several books, articles and journals in the African Studies field.
-He was formerly Professor Emeritus at Northwestern University, having retired in 2004 after 23 years of service.
+John Owen Hunwick (6 January 1936 – 1 April 2015) was a British academic, author, and Africanist.
+He published several books, articles and journals in the African Studies field.
+He was professor emeritus at Northwestern University, having retired in 2004 after 23 years of service.
+Hunwick died in Skokie, Illinois on 1 April 2015, at the age of 79.

 Biography

-Born 1936 in Chard, Somerset, in England, to Rev. Cyril Owen Hunwick, a Methodist minister and his wife (whom he married in 1929) Doris Louise Miller.
+Born on 6 January 1936 in Chard, Somerset, in England, to Rev. Cyril Owen Hunwick, a Methodist minister and his wife (whom he married in 1929) Doris Louise Miller.
 In 1938 they moved to Horsham, Sussex, where John first went to school.
 In 1942 the family moved to Ramsey, Huntingdonshire (now Cambridgeshire).
 In 1945 they moved to Bridport, Dorset, and in the following year John entered Grammar School, where he began to learn French and Latin.

 In 1950, he was sent to Kent College, a Methodist boarding school in Canterbury.
 While he was there the family moved to Shrewsbury, Shropshire.
 When John left Kent College, at age 18, he was drafted into the army, his home town being Shropshire, he had to join the local regiment, The King's Shropshire Light Infantry.
 Soon he was selected as a potential officer candidate and sent off to train at a Light Infantry camp near York.
 In February 1955 he was selected for full officer training, and spent four months at an officer training camp near Chester, ending up as a 2nd Lieutenant.
 He was given options of how and where to serve, and rather than joining his home regiment, partly involved in anti-Mau Mau fighting in Kenya, he volunteered to serve in the Somaliland Scouts, a force in what was then British Somaliland, whose regular soldiers were Somalis and its officers British.
 He sailed to Aden and then flew to Hargeisa in September 1955.
 In Somaliland his service took him first to Burao, then to Company A in Ainabo, which later moved to Hargeisa and later to Adedle.

 In September 1956 he attended the School of Oriental and African Studies (SOAS), University of London.
 There he spent three years studying Arabic, with some courses in Islamic history and culture with professors such as Bernard Lewis, Peter Holt and Ann Lambton, while his primary teacher of the language was Marsden Jones.
 In 1959 he graduated with a 1st-Class Honours degree in Arabic.